jaelyntran/Simple-Calculator/README.md

 # Simple-Calculator
-A lightweight, GUI-based calculator built with Python and Tkinter that supports basic arithmetic operations and a history panel.
+This project contains a lightweight, GUI-based calculator built with Python and Tkinter that supports basic arithmetic operations and a history panel.

 ## Installation
 1. Clone the repository ```git clone https://github.com/jaelyntran/Simple-Calculator```